 Which 20 Woodworking Hand Tools Should You Buy First?

-I created the above hand tool buyer’s guides to help beginners who feel overwhelmed when trying to understand which hand tools they need first.
-It’s frustrating!
-Below you’ll see my summary list of the 20 basic professional woodworking hand tools that you should start to accumulate in order to start building the most basic woodworking projects.
+And further down you’ll also see my summary list of the 20 basic professional woodworking hand tools that you should start to accumulate in order to start building the most basic woodworking projects.
 When you’re ready, you can follow the yellow buttons to visit each of the buying guides for each type of hand tool, to get help with understanding hand tool features, brands, & models.
-At the bottom of this page is a handy full list of tools that is sorted by “urgent”, “semi-urgent”, and “not-urgent” to buy.

 However, I would recommend that you either build a wooden workbench, or purchase one if you feel a workbench build is too advanced for you right now.
-However, I created the DVD “Building the Portable Moravian Workbench with Will Myers” so that even beginners can build a solid, portable, and very affordable workbench that will fit almost anywhere, using mostly or only hand tools.
+However, I created the DVD (and streaming version) of “Building the Portable Moravian Workbench with Will Myers” so that even beginners can build a solid, portable, and very affordable workbench that will fit almost anywhere, using mostly or only hand tools.
 You can buy it in my store here.
-You can find Will’s free workbench plans for the Moravian Workbench here.
+You can also find our supplementary Moravian Workbench plans here.
 Whichever path you choose, make sure you choose to either build or buy a heavy & sturdy wooden workbench, with at least a 3″ solid top, strong supportive base legs, and at least one strong vise.
+My workbench guide goes into much more detail on how to choose a wood work bench.

 You’ll eventually want to purchase a dedicated smoothing plane and jointer plane, but a Jack Plane will let you get started working!
 A new and sharp low angle Jack Plane would be ideal for beginners and professionals who aren’t up for rehabbing a handplane.